torreco/playground/workshops/tdd-fp/README.md

 ## Environment Setup

 The workshop environment is provided as a Docker image.
-Please execute the following command at the root folder of this workshop.
+Please execute the following command in the root folder of this workshop.

 ```shell
 docker build -t tdd-fp-ws .